miguel-0196/salesforce-poc/README.md

-This project is a poc project for salesforce integration.
+This project is a POC project for salesforce integration.

 # Features
 1. Oauth login